staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 ### Summary

 Working thru all this details and codebases made a lot of fun while also taking a lot of my freetime.

+At this point I want to emphasize how important it is to separate the public API of a library/tool/component from the inner workings.
+Sebastian Bergmann and Arne Blankerts did a great job in the repositories I worked on in this context by declaring classes `@internal`, so we could easily even do backwards incompatible changes, as long as the public API is untouched.

 In the future a lot of projects will benefit from these changes by updating PHPUnit and related libraries.
 Faster tooling processes will also save costly CI-minute resources and people waiting time.